bparanj/crystal/electronics/design/forces.md

+PENDING

+- Split this document into two documents: In SCOPE and OUT OF SCOPE

 The basic forces of nature, also known as the fundamental forces, are the four fundamental interactions that govern how particles and objects interact in the universe.
 They are:

 1. **Gravitational Force**: